zxdawn/nmc-crawler/README.md

       xinzhang1215@gmail.com

 Options:
-  -k, --kind [radar|weatherchart]
+  -k, --kind [radar|weatherchart|ltng]
                                   Kind of data  [required] -a, --area [all|region|station]
                                   Region of maps:
+                                  For weatherchart and ltng,
-                                  For weatherchart, you don't
+                                  you don't
-                                  need to specify this parameter.  [default:
+                                  need to specify this parameter.
-                                  region]
+                                  [default: region]
   -r, --resolution [medium|small]
                                   Resolution of figures  [default: medium] -s, --savepath TEXT             Savepath of figures  [default: ./]